gallazzo/TicTacToe/README.md

     cmake .
     sudo make install

-Now, you can install Raylib library.
+Now, you can install raylib library.
 You can build it with theese commands:

     git clone https://github.com/raysan5/raylib.git raylib
     cd raylib/src/